kgxsz/devops-101/part-four/README.md

 2. **retire-old-app-server.rb:**
    This script is a little more straight forward, we try to find any app server stacks other than the one we just built, and we delete it.

-#### Cloudinit
+### cloud-init
 To understand how we configure our web server and launch the application, we need to open `/part-four/infrastructure/provisioning/app-server-template.json`.
 Find the `EC2InstanceAppServer` resource, and within it, you should see the `UserData` property.
 The shell script does the following:

 - updates and upgrades apt
 - installs java
-- installs pip and then the AWS cli
+- installs pip and then the AWS CLI
 - creates a user called `devops-user` and gives it a home directory
-- uses the AWS cli's S3 tool to copy the latest standalone uberjar from S3 to the newly created home directory
+- uses the AWS CLI's S3 tool to copy the latest standalone uberjar from S3 to the newly created home directory
 - changes the ownership on the jar and then runs it

-This script will be invoked by Cloudinit on the App server during initialisation.
+This script will be invoked by cloud-init on the App server during initialisation.

-#### Connecting to the application
+### Connecting to the application
 Now, wait for the pipeline to complete, and then open the EC2 tab in your browser.
 You should see a third instance in place with a name like `App Server - Build X` where X is the number of the pipeline run that deployed it.
 Take note of the app server's IP address (note that this IP will change for each deployment).
-Unfortunately, it sometimes takes a little while for Cloudinit to carry out the script steps even after the pipeline shows up as green.
+Unfortunately, it sometimes takes a little while for cloud-init to carry out the script steps even after the pipeline shows up as green.
 So wait a little while and then try to hit `http://YOUR_APP_SERVER_IP:8080` in your browser.
 If you can see the dummy application then take a deep breath and bask in the glory of it all.

 ## Putting it all together